guanhuazhao/guanhuazhao.github.io/content/project/GP surgeris/index.md

 ---
 title: Accessibility of GP Surgeries
-summary: Evaluateing accessibility and need of GP surgeries in Hertfordshire
+summary: Evaluateing accessibility and need of GP surgeries in Hertfordshire using ArcGIS
 tags:
   - Other
   - English